Matthew Daniels

 Matthew Daniels is an American academic and human rights scholar.

-In the late 1990s through the 2000s, Daniels campaigned against the proposed recognition of same-sex marriage in the United States, which he viewed as a threat to the traditional family.
+In the late 1990s and through the 2000s, Daniels campaigned against the proposed recognition of same-sex marriage in the United States, which he viewed as a threat to the traditional family.
 Daniels led the drafting of the proposed Federal Marriage Amendment and unsuccessfully lobbied for its passage during the administration of President George W. Bush.
-Daniels' advocacy was controversial among some social conservatives concerned by his de-emphasis of gay marriage as an issue of Christian morality.

-He teaches at the Institute of World Politics where he is the Chair of Law and Human Rights and founder of the Center for Human Rights and International Affairs.
+He teaches at The Institute of World Politics where he is the Chair of Law and Human Rights and founder of the Center for Human Rights and International Affairs.

 Early life and education

 Daniels was born in 1963 in Spanish Harlem, New York City.
 His father was Guy Daniels, a poet and translator of Russian literature.

 Daniels has described his childhood as "miserable"; his father deserted Daniels' mother when he was a toddler.
 She continued to raise him in Spanish Harlem, working as a secretary.
 In 1971, she was assaulted by four men, leaving her with a broken back.
 She was unable to work and went on welfare, and became depressed and alcoholic.

 Daniels states that his close relationship with his Black half-brother gave him a firsthand look at racial discrimination.
 After college, Daniels worked for homeless services run by Black churches, and under their influence became a born-again Christian.
 These churches also heavily influenced his view of marriage and family and homosexuality.

 Daniels earned a scholarship to Dartmouth College.
 He graduated from Dartmouth in 1985, the University of Pennsylvania Law School in 1993, and earned a Ph.D. in politics from Brandeis University in 2003.